forter/node-skeleton/README.md

 ## Development

-Run `npm watch` to watch all files in server directory
+Run `npm run watch` to watch all files in server directory